OfficeDev/office-js-docs-pr/docs/publish/publish.md

 To assign add-ins to whole tenants, you can upload an add-in via the Exchange admin center directly from the manifest, or from the Office Store.
 To assign add-ins to individual users, you must use Exchange PowerShell.
 For details, see [Install or remove Outlook add-ins for your organization](https://technet.microsoft.com/en-us/library/jj943752(v=exchg.150).aspx) on TechNet.

-Outlook add-in deployment required Office 365, Exchange Online, Exchange Server 2013 or later, and Outlook 2013 or later.
+Outlook add-in deployment requires:

+- Office 365, Exchange Online, or Exchange Server 2013 or later
+- Outlook 2013 or later

 ## Additional resources